Part 3 – The Reason – you are HERE

 You see, for years I imagined all these things on what I’d like built, but didn’t have the know how to even turn on a tool, let alone use it.
 In my past, I left myself in a place of complete and utter NEED never having learned how to use tools.
-So when I pushed away the fear factor and just got on with it with a few skills behind me, the sun literally shone down.
+So when I pushed away the fear factor and just got on with it, the sun literally shone down.

 2009, my first building project

 In no time, I was proudly displaying my first ever building project I had done myself from start to finish.
-And all it cost me was a little creativity and enjoyable time.
-And less camping.
+And all it cost me was a little creativity.

-All the things I built the character building with were free.
+All the things I built the shed with were free.
 Lovingly collecting over time, I had all I needed on hand to create, in my eyes, something wonderful.
 All that was left to do was to get busy and just do it.